pterm/pterm/_examples/paragraph/customized/README.md

 import "github.com/pterm/pterm"

 func main() {
-	// Print a paragraph with a custom maximal width. pterm.DefaultParagraph.WithMaxWidth(60).Println("This is a custom paragraph printer.
-As you can see, no words are separated, " +
-		"but the text is split at the spaces.
+	// Define a long text to be printed as a paragraph. longText := "This is a custom paragraph printer.
+As you can see, no words are separated, " + "but the text is split at the spaces.
 This is useful for continuous text of all kinds.
 You can manually change the line width if you want to." +
-		"Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam")
+		"Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam"

+	// Print the long text as a paragraph with a custom maximal width of 60 characters. pterm.DefaultParagraph.WithMaxWidth(60).Println(longText)

-	// Print one line space.
+	// Print a line space to separate the paragraph from the following text. pterm.Println()
-	pterm.Println()

-	// Print text without a paragraph printer. pterm.Println("This text is written with the default Println() function.
-No intelligent splitting here." + "Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam")
+	// Define another long text to be printed without a paragraph printer. longTextWithoutParagraph := "This text is written with the default Println() function.
+No intelligent splitting here." + "Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam"

+	// Print the long text without using a paragraph printer. pterm.Println(longTextWithoutParagraph)
 }

 ```